alessiasimone/Supervised-ML-on-PIMA-Indians-diabetes/README.md

-## Final report
-Prediction throw machine learning of
-Pima indians diabetes dataset by Kaggle.
-Logistic regression, random forest and neural network model applied.

-## final.pdf
-Bike rental prediction

-## book1
-Dashboard of final.pdf
+# Supervised Machine Learning on Pima Indians diabetes (binary classification)
+This pdf contains a binary classification about the presence of diabetes on Pima indians.
+The dataset contains some medical analysis about blood metrics and the response variable detect the presence of the diabetes or not.
+The models tested was the logistic regression, random forest and Multilayer Perceptron, detecting as an optimal model the random forest.